No

 Presentations

-The same presentation of the proposed changes will be given four times online via Zoom:
+The same presentation of the proposed changes was given four times online via Zoom.
+The slides from the presentation are in the Documents section below.

 Documents